kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

 ## Generate the Run data

-One of the beauty of native experiment tracking in Kedro is that all tracked data are generated and stored each time you do a Kedro run.
-Hence, to generat the data, simply do:
+The beauty of native experiment tracking in Kedro is that all tracked data is generated and stored each time you do a Kedro run.
+Hence, to generate the data, you only need to execute:

 ```bash
 kedro run